DaoCloud/DaoCloud-docs/docs/en/docs/insight/intro/scenarios.md

 - Supports one-click installation of Helm, supports graphical configuration management, does not limit the release version of Kubernetes, and realizes Insight on Any Kubernetes.
 - Insight has one-stop collection and storage of logs, metrics, distributed traces, and event logs.
 Full-stack data observation realizes the integration of data collection, storage, analysis, visualization and alert.
-- Real-time monitoring of resources in various dimensions, including cluster monitoring, node monitoring, workload monitoring, service monitoring, etc.
+- Real-time monitoring of resources in various dimensions, including cluster monitoring, node monitoring, workload monitoring, and service monitoring.